 In order to say no and mean it when someone may be disappointed in me, I have to see that it’s okay for them to be disappointed in me.
-In order to say no when someone may attack me for saying no, I have see that the attack may not be as personal or as terrible as I imagine.
-And in order to say no when someone will be hurt by my no, I have see that it’s not actually my responsibility to think for them and protect them.
+In order to say no when someone may attack me for saying no, I have to see that the attack may not be as personal or as terrible as I imagined.
+And in order to say no when someone will be hurt by my no, I have to see that it’s not actually my responsibility to think for them and protect them.

 I have to see a lot of things differently in order to say no and really mean it.
 And that can take a lot of stretching and changing of my point of view.

 Instead of using a technique for saying no, I like to question my thinking.
 I like to play with lots of different points of view.
 I like to question my assumptions about the other person.
-And when I do, I often find that my thinking was not actually showing me the whole picture.
+And when I do, I often find that my thinking is not actually showing me the whole picture.
 When I start to see these other points of view, saying no becomes very simple.

-I do something called The Work of Byron Katie (The Work), a simple form of self-inquiry.
+I do something called The Work of Byron Katie (4 Questions and Turnarounds) (The Work), a simple form of self-inquiry.
 And I do this with any situation where I don’t know how to say no and mean it.
 I may use a situation where I failed to say no as a place to look at my thinking and question it.
 Or I may use a future situation where I know that I want to say no but am afraid that I won’t be able to.

 The main thing is to find a real situation.